ChocolateWizard/cinemania-website/README.md

 ## Running the Backend

-You can start the backend of the website either by running it in the IDE with `--seed` as its argument, or by positioning yourself in the recently created target folder with the command prompt and typing `java -jar kinomania-website-backend-0.0.1-SNAPSHOT.jar --seed`.
-This starts your backend and runs a seeder before starting the app that creates a `kinweb_images` folder in your C drive, starts downloading movies and shows from "https://www.themoviedb.org/" and populates your database tables with their JSON data; the `kinweb_images` folder with image data and creates a user with administrator privilege that has username admin and password admin.
+You can start the backend of the website either by running it in the IDE with `--seed` as its argument, or by positioning yourself in the recently created target folder with the command prompt and typing `java -jar cinemania-website-backend-0.0.1-SNAPSHOT.jar --seed`.
+This starts your backend and runs a seeder before starting the app that creates a `cinemania_images` folder in your C drive, starts downloading movies and shows from "https://www.themoviedb.org/" and populates your database tables with their JSON data; the `cinemania_images` folder with image data and creates a user with administrator privilege that has username admin and password admin.
 Note, you only need to pass `--seed` the first time you run the backend.
-Every other time you either run it in the IDE without any arguments, or by typing `java -jar kinomania-website-backend-0.0.1-SNAPSHOT.jar` in the command prompt.
+Every other time you either run it in the IDE without any arguments, or by typing `java -jar cinemania-website-backend-0.0.1-SNAPSHOT.jar` in the command prompt.
 This is so that your production database doesn't get overwritten.

 ## Configuring the Frontend